AHRC funding through the Midlands4Cities Doctoral Training Partnership

 - Research Training Support Grant (RTSG) which includes UK/overseas fieldwork and attendance at conferences (by application only for current PhD students)

 Current PhD students are eligible to apply for an M4C studentship, providing that, at the start of the award, you have at least 50% (excluding writing-up) of your period of study remaining.
+Please read our FAQs for further details.

 Please also refer to the Midlands4Cities Doctoral Training Partnership website.